Wednesday, April 17, 2024

 Emma Southon.
 A Rome of One's Own: The Forgotten Women of the Roman Empire.

 This is an odd work of a Christian Feminism.
 Modern wokeism tinged it with replacement of slaves by the "enslaved people", though I cannot figure out why the latter is better than the former.
-Furthermore, "enslaved" does not indicate whether they were enslaved during their lifetimes, or were born as slaves.
+Furthermore, "enslaved" does not indicate whether people in question were enslaved during their lifetimes, or were born as slaves.

 No comments: